TC 11 - Security and Privacy Protection in Information Processing Systems - Aims and Scopes

 AIMS

-To increase the reliability and general confidence in information processing, as well as to act as a forum for security managers and others professionally active in the field of information processing security.
+To increase the trustworthiness and general confidence in information processing and to act as a forum for security and privacy protection experts and others professionally active in the field.

-* the establishment of a common frame of reference for security in organizations, professions and the public domain;
+* the establishment of a common frame of reference for security and privacy protection in organizations, professions and the public domain;

 * the dissemination of information on and the evaluation of current and future protective techniques;

-* the promotion of security and protection as essential elements of information processing systems.
+* the promotion of security and privacy protection as essential elements of information processing systems.

 WG11.1 - Information Security Management